 Short bio: Carrie Cuinn is an author, editor, bibliophile, modernist, and geek.
-In her spare time she listens to music, watches indie films, cooks everything, reads voraciously, publishes a magazine, and sometimes gets enough sleep.
+In her spare time she listens to jazz, watches indie films, cooks everything, reads voraciously, publishes a magazine, and sometimes gets enough sleep.
 You can find her online at @CarrieCuinn or at http://carriecuinn.com.

 Need to know more?